Pamarasinghe-ops/ai-thoughts/README.md

-# ai-thoughts
- A repo for my ideas on AI
+# My Amazing Thoughts and Resources on Artificial Intelligence
+ ## Things I want to do with AI
+* Have fun
+* Take over the world